demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

   Username -> AsyncResult<User option, System.Exception>
 ```

-As the user may not exists for a given `Username` we are using `User option`.
+As the user may not exist for a given `Username`, we are using `User option`.

 Great!
 Let's define the persistence layer which implements this.